zydou/arti/doc/dev/notes/onion-service-notes.md

 }

 struct ServiceConfig {
-   /// An arbitrary identifier used to look up this service's keys
+   /// An arbitrary identifier or "nickname" used to look up this service's
+   /// keys, state, configuration, etc,
-   /// and distinguish them from other keys.
-Perhaps we don't need this?
+   /// and distinguish them from other services.
+This is local-only.
-   ///
-   /// Alternatively, maybe each service gets its own keymgr instance
-   /// (or a some kind of a keymgr view), and uses that to look up keys
-   /// with a global name?
-   keyid: String,
+   nickname: String,

    /// Whether we want this to be a non-anonymous "single onion service".
    /// We could skip this in v1.
 We should make sure that our state